jpreiss/reproducible_papers/README.md

-    data/    : Computational results, optionally using /inputs/. figures/ : Plots, produced from files in /data/. build/   : Final .pdf file and .zip file for arXiv.
+    data/    : Computational results, optionally using /inputs/. figures/ : Plots, produced from files in /data/. build/   : Final .pdf file and .zip file for arXiv. tex/     : Generated LaTeX files are added alongside your hand-written ones.

-The Makefile pattern rules implement the following dependency structure:
+The Makefile pattern rules for figures implement the following dependency structure:

     inputs/figname/* -----
                           \